-4.3 Independence of the Chair
+6.3 Independence of the Chair

 The Chair is elected from the independent non-executive directors.
-The responsibilities of the Chair are set out in the Board Charter on the Company's website www.paladinenergy.com.au.
+The responsibilities of the Chair are set out in the Board Charter on the Company's website www.paladinenergy. com.au.
+Mr Cliff Lawrenson was re-elected as Paladin's Chair at its 2023 Annual General Meeting.

-4.4 Director Independence
+6.4 Director Independence